calin-borbeli/LED-7-Segment-Number-Display/README.md

     |  |          |      |      |  |   |      |  |   |      |  |   |
         ---    ---           ---    ---           ---    ---    ---

-Define the 7 LED segments on/off state for each digit in a list where 0 is a segment turned off and 1 is turned on.
+I defined the 7 LED segments on/off state for each digit in a list where 0 is a segment turned off and 1 is turned on.

 The traditional order of the segments is going clockwise from the top